BW-GIS-Developer/EGM722-ACLED-Analysis/README.md

 The code was developed using Jupyter Notebooks and Visual Studio Code and should be run using an integrated development environment (IDE) that can support the .ipynb file type; It is recommended that Anaconda Navigator[^2]  is used for this.

-Several python dependencies are needed for the code to run, these are detailed in table 1.
+Several python dependencies are needed for the tool to run, these are detailed in table 1.
 These dependencies should be installed into a virtual environment by using the [environment.yml](https://github.com/BW-GIS-Developer/EGM722-ACLED-Analysis/blob/main/environments.yaml) file saved in the GitHub repository; this requires Anaconda to be installed as it uses conda-forge to install and saves the virtual environment within the Anacoda3 directory.
 Alternatively, they can be installed individually using the conda-forge channel from within the conda command prompt.

 *Table 1: Python dependencies*